Ho Chi Minh Mausoleum, Hanoi: Everything you need to know

 2. Visiting the Temple of Literature, Hanoi

 Temple of Literature is the most diverse Historical Relics of Hanoi, Vietnam.
-Temple of Literature was constructed under the time of the King Ly Thanh Tong in order to honor and worship Confucius, sages, and scholar.
+Temple of Literature was constructed under the time of the King Ly Thanh Tong in order to honor and worship Confucius, sages, and scholars.
 It’s also the first university located in the South Citadel of Thang Long, Vietnam.
 Being one of 23 special national relics, Temple of Literature consists of Van Lake (Literature Lake), Constellation of Literature Pavilion, Constellation of Literature pavilion, The Great Middle Gate, The Great Portico, Attained Talent Gate, Accomplished Virtue Gate, Crystallization of Letters Gate, Magnificence of Letters Gate, Well of Heavenly Clarity, and Stele of Doctors.

 The highlight of Temple of Literature, Hanoi is 82 stone turtles made of blue marble.
 In the backs of those turtles are the styles to honor and encourage the successful bachelors.
 According to Vietnamese beliefs, turtle is the symbol of longevity and wisdom.
 In 2009, 85 stone steles of Temple of Literature were recognized as World Heritage Site by UNESCO